prof3ssorSt3v3/tinyshell/README.md

 ```

 Icons can be added to the tabs by adding both the class "icon" and the class for the individual icon that you want to use.
+BEST PRACTICE is to use both icons and text in your tabs.

 ```html
 <nav class="bar bottom">
    <div class="tab current icon home">Home</div>